bbauska/Coursera-Bootstrap/readme.md

 out, such that my webpages are rendered correctly with the Font Awesome fonts in place.

-To do that, I\'ll say, copy files -f, -f means it just simply copies the files without the full of hierarchy and simply copies the files from one location to another location.
+To do that, I&apos;ll say, copy files -f, -f means it just simply copies the files without the full of hierarchy and simply copies the files from one location to another location.

-I\'ll say copy files -f node_modules/font_awesome/fonts/star And dist/fonts, And then save the changes.
+I&apos;ll say copy files -f node_modules/font_awesome/fonts/star And dist/fonts, And then save the changes.

 Let me now illustrate how these two npm scripts work together.

 Going to my command window, I will type npm run copyfonts.

-When this runs, it\'s going to create a folder named dist in my project folder hierarchy.
+When this runs, it&apos;s going to create a folder named dist in my project folder hierarchy.

 And then inside the dist, there will be a subfolder named fonts, which